tsgates/arch-wiki-markdown/wiki/Awesome.md

 Mod4 key vs. IBM ThinkPad users

-IBM ThinkPads do not come equipped with a Window key (although Lenovo have changed this tradition on their ThinkPads).
+IBM ThinkPads, IBM Model M's and Chromebooks do not come equipped with a Window key (although Lenovo have changed this tradition on their ThinkPads).
 As of writing, the Alt key is not used in command combinations by the default rc.lua (refer to the Awesome wiki for a table of commands), which allows it be used as a replacement for the Super/Mod4/Win key.
-To do this, edit your rc.lua and
+To do this, edit your rc.lua and replace:
-replace:

     modkey = "Mod4"